kunhwiko/concepts/cloud/Kubernetes/E-network-part-1.md

 ##### Endpoint
 ```
-Object that shows a current/valid DNS record of host to IP addresses.
+Object that shows a current/valid DNS mapping of host to IP addresses.
 ```

 ##### Headless Services